 Awards will be made by December 15.
 Any scholarship offered is contingent upon acceptance to and participation in a program from the Recognized Program/Providers List.
 Students choosing to withdraw their application for Off-Campus Study should do so by January 15.
 Following January 15, Rhodes′ "Program Fees and Billing" Policy and Rhodes′ "Cancellation and Refund" Policy will apply.
 Follow this link to review our Policies.

-All other deadlines remain the same, as follows:
+All other deadlines are as follows:

 Academic Year and Fall Programs-

 - Exchange Program Applications are due on January 15.